Nishant-444/BankEase/Readme.md

 # BankEase

 BankEase is a simple banking system implemented in C. It allows users to create accounts, deposit and withdraw money, and check their balances.
+This bank accout is in any way does not interfere with the real world currency or any other object.

 ## Features
 - Create a new bank account